Evolve Cost-aware Acquisition Functions Using Large Language Models: Introduction

-In the past three years, large language models (LLMs) have been widely used in code generation, mathematical reasoning, and automatic algorithm design \cite{romera2024mathematical,liu2024example}.
+In the past three years, large language models (LLMs) have been widely used in code generation \cite{lehman2022evolution,liventsev2023fully,hemberg2024evolving}, mathematical reasoning \cite{romera2024mathematical} and automatic algorithm design \cite{liu2024evolution,liu2023algorithm}.
 While recent studies have explored the use of LLMs to enhance vanilla BO \cite{zhang2023using,liu2024large}, these approaches rely on querying LLMs to directly suggest candidate solutions.
 The absence of a clearly defined search strategy results in inadequate explainability.
 Moreover, whenever a new problem arises, it needs to conduct a substantial number of queries for LLMs from scratch, which can be expensive and impractical for real-world applications.

 We propose a novel paradigm, named EvolCAF, which integrates LLMs in an evolutionary framework to automatically design explicit AFs to enhance cost-aware BO.
 Different from the existing works, it enjoys good automation and explainability outperforming existing human-crafted methods.
+To the best of our knowledge, this is the first attempt to utilize LLMs for automatic AF design for Bayesian optimization.
 Our main contributions are as follows:

 \begin{itemize} \item We introduce EvolCAF, which integrates large language models (LLMs) with evolutionary computation (EC) to automatically design cost-aware AFs.
-It enables crossover and mutation in the algorithm space to iteratively search for elite AFs, significantly reducing the reliance on expert knowledge and domain model training. \item We leverage EvolCAF to design a cost-aware AF that fully utilizes the available history information.
+It enables crossover and mutation in the algorithmic space to iteratively search for elite AFs, significantly reducing the reliance on expert knowledge and domain model training. \item We leverage EvolCAF to design a cost-aware AF that fully utilizes the available history information.
 Remarkably, the designed AF introduces novel ideas that have not been explored in existing literature on acquisition function design.
 The designed AF can be expressed explicitly, allowing for clear interpretations to provide insights into its behavior and decision-making process. \item We evaluate the designed AF on diverse synthetic functions as well as practical hyperparameter optimization (HPO) problems.
 Compared to the popular EIpu and EI-cool methods designed by domain experts, our approach demonstrates remarkable efficiency and generalization, which highlights the promising potential in addressing many related real-world applications. \end{itemize}